r-sadat-sayem/AppBenchmark/QUICKSTART_CUSTOM_METRICS.md

 # Quick Start: Adding Custom Metrics

-This guide shows you how to add custom performance metrics to your app using the BenchmarkSDK's Phase 1 features.
+This guide shows you how to add custom performance metrics to your app using the BenchmarkSDK's Phase 1 & 2 features.

+**New in Phase 2:**
+- ✅ Reports automatically render your custom categories (no code changes needed)
+- ✅ Persistent device cache storage (data survives app reinstalls)
+- ✅ Auto-open browser with beautiful HTML reports

 ## 5-Minute Integration